 The Broadway Subway Project team undertook an Environmental and Socio-Economic Review (ESR) to understand potential environmental and socio-economic impacts and develop ways to mitigate the impacts.
+Click to read the Executive Summary or the full report, which are also posted in the Document Library.

 This process provided opportunities for consultation with Indigenous groups, the public, stakeholders, and government agencies on the scope of the Review.